-It should be stressed here that the IEF has a major draw back, as it requires a fine-tuned parameters of the artificial viscosity to obtain the correct Lorentz factor at the shock fronts.
-On the other hand, when modeling astrophysical plasmas, the IEF is favorable over the TEF, as cooling and heating processes are in general direct functions of the internal energy, thus it is easier to construct the corresponding coefficients and incorporate them into the Jacobian.\\
+It should be stressed here that the IEF has a major draw back, as it requires a fine-tuned parameters of the artificial viscosity to obtain correct Lorentz factors at the shock fronts.
+On the other hand, when modeling astrophysical plasmas, the IEF is favorable over TEF, as cooling and heating processes are generally direct functions of the internal energy, and so it is easier to linearize and construct the coefficients to be incorporated into the Jacobian.\\

-Furthermore, turbulence is an important property of most astrophysical fluid flows.
-Thus the artificial viscosity in such flows naturally will be overwhelmed by turbulent diffusion, hence relaxing the fine-tuning problem of the artificial viscosity.\\